astralfrontier-itch-io/astral-comics/rules/rules.md

 you can narrate a **Reaction Shot** to the ongoing situation, and regain 3 END.

 Once everyone is placed, play through panel by panel.
 Resolve actions in the order of lowest STUN to highest STUN.

+When you invoke a complication in combat, you either gain bonus levels to roll with, or you can regain END equal to the level of the complication.

 ----